 #1 Clear Plastic

-This is most usually water or other beverage bottles.
+This is most usually clear plastic water or other beverage bottles.

 No bags of bottles please.
 Dump the individual bottles into the bin.**